Highlights of this tour

 This tour avoids steep paths and the bridges without ramps, which makes it accessible for wheelchair or scooter users, and for travelers with reduced mobility.

 We can arrange pick up from the cruise port by a tourist assistant, at an additional cost.
-She will guide you to the so-called people mover (tram line) to the center of Venice, where you meet your officially licensed guide for your private tour.
+She will guide you to the center of Venice, where you meet your officially licensed guide for your private tour.
 At the end of the trip, your tourist assistant will help you make your way back to the cruise terminal again.

 From Piazza Romale, you take the boat to Murano.
 Murano is the first island you encounter – after San Michele – and is known as the glass island.
 In 1291 all glassblowers from Venice were forced to move to Murano.
 Glass blowing was too high of a fire risk for the city, which at the time primarily consisted of wooden houses.
 Neither were they allowed to share the secret of how their art is made.
 Basically, they were living as prisoners for a long time.
 Nowadays, glass blowers are still active on the island, but luckily without the strict rules.